It was the most difficult, desperate life anyone could imagine.

-When Amor met TIU director of operations Patricia (Pat) Colangelo at an anti-trafficking event, it was time to confront all of that doubt.
+When Amor met Patricia (Pat) Colangelo at an anti-trafficking event, it was time to confront all of that doubt.

-Pat urged Amor to bolster her ministry work with a Christian ministries degree.
+Pat, Trinity Florida’s director of operations, urged Amor to bolster her ministry work with a Christian ministries degree program.
 Amor recognized the wisdom in that advice, but the thought became frightening.

 Self-doubt is an enemy of adults who return to the classroom after many years to obtain a degree.
-Amor says she is glad she did not quit before the start of that first class.
+Amor says she is glad she didn’t quit before the start of that first class.

 “I’m so happy,” Amor says.
 “I’m learning so much.
 I just feel so good, and I know that I’m going to be able to use the degree to help people.”